myluco/VistA-Site/src/README.md

 To execute the build, after installing Sphinx, from the root directory execute the following:

-sphinx-build -a -b html -c ./_vista_sphinx/sphinx ./_vista_sphinx/documentation ./documentation
+sphinx-build -a -b html -c ./src/sphinx ./src/documentation ./documentation

 -a : Always rebuild all files (good for testing themes).
 -b : Build format (html for web).
 -c : location of sphinx configuration files.

 Other operators are source and target directories.

+Hopefully, this site may be modified to leverage git hooks to automate build of sphinx documentation.
+For now, this is unfortunately a manual process.